rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  is difficult for Bitcoiners, as it should be with money that operates well.

-However, there is a pesky *unit bias*, in addition to having trouble understanding "billions of dollars", we have a similar difficulty understanding fractions,
+However, there is a pesky *unit bias*.
+In addition to having
+ trouble understanding "billions of dollars", we have a similar difficulty understanding fractions,

-!!! info "e.g., this costs 0.00000190 Bitcoin"
+!!! info "this costs 0.00000190 Bitcoin"

 ---